As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

 Include commenter’s “website” link on posted comments

-Give the option…but don’t require it…that they can leave a web address, too.
+Give the option, but don’t require it, for your readers to leave a web address too.

 Allow readers to rate comments

-If you have a loyal audience, then this is a great way to increase activity among them.
-These simple actions will help push up the good comments and push down the bad one.
+If you have a loyal audience, then this is a great way to increase its activity.
+These simple actions will help push up the good comments and push down the bad ones.

 Check out how SEOmoz does it:

-And don’t forget to include a “flag” option that will help in moderation of the comments that are spammy are inappropriate.
+And don’t forget to include a “flag” option that will help in moderation of the spammy or inappropriate comments.

-Provide an option for users to subscribe to article comments
+Provide an option for users to subscribe to the article’s comments

-Allowing readers to subscribe to comments will help your discussions in the comment section grow.
+Allowing readers to subscribe to comments will help your discussions in the comments section grow.
 You can give an option to subscribe either by email or RSS.

 If you use a service like Livefyre, the system can encourage people to comment by letting people “listen” in on the conversation.